Finding Your Way to Change

 II.
 Do You Want to Change?
 Can You Change?

 4. Exploring the Importance of Change to You

 5. Exploring Your Confidence for Change

 Appendix.
 The History and Science of Motivational Interviewing

 About the AuthorAllan Zuckoff

 , PhD, is a psychologist who conducts professional training in MI throughout the United States and internationally.
 He also develops new applications of MI for people facing a variety of personal challenges and life issues.
-Dr. Zuckoff is a member of the Motivational Interviewing Network of Trainers (MINT) and a faculty member in the Departments of Psychology and Psychiatry at the University of Pittsburgh, he now oversees clinical program development at Vital Decisions, which provides MI-based advance care planning services to people with life-limiting illnesses.
+Dr. Zuckoff is a member of the Motivational Interviewing Network of Trainers (MINT).
+After two decades as a faculty member in the Departments of Psychology and Psychiatry at the University of Pittsburgh, he now oversees clinical program development at Vital Decisions, which provides MI-based advance care planning services to people with life-limiting illnesses.

 , PhD, is a psychologist and MI practitioner who has worked in the mental health field for 30 years.